Blog / What is a PCB? Printed Circuit Board Guide

 1. PCB Panel Size

 Every PCB has got a reason for their making.
-Because of this, you’ll find that there will be different sizes of such boards in the market.
+Because of this, you’ll find that there will be different sizes and kinds of printed circuit boards in the market.
 Various methods of penalization exist.
 To come up with the desired function and size, manufacturers use other methods.
 Also, the size of the panel matters as boards with large panels may cost more to manufacture.

 2. Standard PCB Panel Size